What Do Guinea Pigs Eat as Pets? Vet-Approved Feeding Guide

 Conclusion

 Guinea pigs make wonderful pets, especially when given the proper care.
 They’re friendly and affectionate, making them a good choice for families with children.
 Ensuring your pet gets enough vitamin C daily is important to keep them healthy.
-Timothy hay and pellets formulated for guinea pigs supplemented with fresh greens and vegetables usually provides an ideal diet.
+Timothy hay and pellets formulated for guinea pigs supplemented with fresh greens and vegetables usually provide an ideal diet.

 Featured Image Credit: Bad_Bear_Pictures, Pixabay